vangelisv/thea/README.md

 ## Command Line Usage

-The script "thea" in the bin directory should work from anywhere, with no installation of thea modules required.
+The script `thea` in the `bin` directory should work from anywhere, with no installation of thea modules required.

 Type